Introduction To Electric Vehicles (EVs)

 Some of the advantages of driving electric cars are very obvious, but there are many other benefits of EVs that may not seem as obvious.
-We list below some of the reasons why owning an electric car is a better choice than traditional petrol or diesel cars that run on dirty fossil fuel via an internal combustion engine (ICE).
+We list below some of the reasons why owning a plug-in electric car is a better choice than traditional petrol or diesel cars that run on dirty fossil fuel via an internal combustion engine (ICE).

 Environmental Benefit: Lower Air Pollution

 The dangerous level of air pollution in key metropolitan cities in India, like Delhi, have made headlines far beyond the boundaries of India.
 In fact, in 2019, the significant level of air pollution in India became a regular news snippet across major global newspapers and magazines.

 Road transportation is a significant contributor to toxic air pollution, between 30% to 50%.
 Toxic pollutants (particulate matter, ammonia, nitrogen oxide etc.) are released from the tailpipe of petrol and diesel cars that pollute the air in the immediate vicinity.
 This release of pollutants is also known as emissions.

 Though these toxic pollutants have a detrimental impact on everyone, young children and the elderly are most vulnerable.
 Both in India and in international markets the correlation between increased air pollution and higher health risks has now been comprehensively documented.

 Also extensively documented are the number of health cases and increased mortality as a direct result of air pollution as the respiratory organs are damaged.

 Yes, you guessed it correctly, electric vehicles, like the best-selling Tesla Model 3, have zero tailpipe emissions.
 As you will learn from the article of Type of Electric Vehicles, EVs encompass different types of e-cars.
 However, the two most common types are plug-in hybrid vehicles (PHEVs) and battery-electric vehicles (BEVs).